JakeMick/adventures_in_vectors/content/ts_1.rst

 The important realizations are that though the mean value of the walk is 0, the variance is unbounded.
 An unbounded variance is an undesirable property in time series analysis.
-In the next section we'll learn how to recitify this behavior in the random walk case.
+In the next section we'll learn how to rectify this behavior in the random walk case.

 The code for the above plots is below.